KristianS1991/SEI-Project-2/README.md

 1. Clone or download the repository.
 2. Run `npm run serve` within the repository folder in the terminal.

+The hosted version can be found here: https://bit.ly/2YhZpNc

 ## Project Scope
 For our second project, we were put into groups of two and given a timeframe of two days to complete a front-end application using React.
 We were to pick a theme, and implement a relevant API to populate our application with data.
 We were also required to use Webpack, as our module builder, for bundling and deployment purposes.